vishvAsa/jyotiSham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/15_BIBLIOGRAPHY.md

 - Alter, D. & Cleminshaw, C. H. (1952)—Pictorial Astronomy, New York.
 - Aryabhaṭīya of Āryabhaṭa-translated with notes by W. E. Clark, Chicago, 1930.
 - American Ephemeris ' & Nautical Almanac for the years 1954 and 1955.
 - Bachuofer, Dr. L. (1936)-Herrscher and Munzen in spaten Kushanas, Journal of American Oriental Society.
-Vol. 56. - (1941) On Greeks and Sakas in India, Journal of American Oriental Sooiety, Vol. 61, p.
+Vol. 56. - (1941) On Greeks and śakas in India, Journal of American Oriental Sooiety, Vol. 61, p.
 223.
 - Basak, Dr. Radhagovinda (1950)--Kauţiliya Arthaśāstra, Bengali translation, Calcutta.
 - Bhandarkar (1927-34)—Inscriptions of Northern India, Appendix to Epigraphia Indica, Vols.
 XIX-XXII.
 Brennand, W. (1896)-Hindu Astronomy.
 - Burgess, Rev. E. (1935)-The Sūrya-Siddhānta, English translation, with an introduction by P. O. Sengupta (Republished by the Calcutta University).